-How to Add a Plugin to Your Server: 5 Methods Explained
+How to Add Plugin to Server: 5 Methods Explained (2025 Guide)

 Server plugins are the secret weapon that transforms basic server functionality into powerful, customized experiences.
 While most server administrators focus on hardware specs and security protocols, they often overlook the transformative potential of strategic plugin implementation.
 Here’s something most guides won’t tell you: the way you install plugins can dramatically impact your server’s performance, security posture, and long-term scalability – sometimes in ways that won’t become apparent until months later.